SmoothSpatula/SmoothSpatula-ItemSorter/README.md

 # SmoothSpatula-ItemSorter
-Sort the items in the inventory
+Sort the items in the inventory by tier and amount.

 ---